fzammetti/knowledge-base/NPM/README.md

     npm ls --location=global

-## For some problems, clearing cache is necessary:
+## For some problems, clearing cache is necessary

     npm --force cache clean